CoinCircle/py-etherdelta/README.md

 # EtherDelta Python Client

-> Python wrapper for interacting with the [EtherDelta](https://etherdelta.com/) API and Smart Contracts.
+> Python client for interacting with the [EtherDelta](https://etherdelta.com/) API and Smart Contracts.

-This was originally a fork of [this client](https://github.com/tomvanbraeckel/etherdeltaclientservice.py).

 # Install